 Veronica Fernandez-Diaz '19

-Veronica Fernandez-Diaz is a junior majoring in Sociology.
+Veronica Fernandez-Diaz is a senior majoring in Sociology.
 She was born in Mexico but grew up in Colorado since she was six years old.
 She is currently a DACA (Deferred Action for Childhood Arrivals) recipient.
 The course "Globalization and Immigration in the US-Mexico Border", where she volunteered at the CARA Family Detention Pro Bono Project, in addition to her personal experience as an immigrant, inspired her passion for immigration work.
 On campus, Veronica has worked at the Office of Admission as the Outreach and Access Intern.
 She currently serves as a member of the Honor Council, a member of the CEL Certificate Program, a mentor for the Bridge Scholars Program, and a research assistant with the Sociology Department.
 In her free time, Veronica loves watching spoken word, learning to play the violin, and listening to music.

 Cash Forster '19

-Cash is a junior Mathematical Economics Major, hailing from Norman, Oklahoma.
+Cash is a senior Mathematical Economics Major, hailing from Norman, Oklahoma.
 In addition to President’s Council, Cash is involved in Greek Life as a part of the fraternity Phi Gamma Delta (FIJI), and also as the president of The National Society of Leadership and Success.
 Outside of these extracurricular activities, his hobbies include snowboarding, working on cars, speaking Italian, and listening to music.

 Ethan Greenberg '20

-Ethan is a sophomore from Denver, Colorado.
+Ethan is a junior from Denver, Colorado.
 Although he has not yet declared a major, his interests lie in the social sciences.
 In addition to President’s Council, Ethan works at the El Paso County Courthouse through JusticeCorps, participates in programming at the El Paso County Criminal Justice Center through the CC Prison Project, and serves on CCSGA as VP of Student Life.
 This past summer, he researched education policy at the National Conference of State Legislatures.
 Ethan enjoys playing and watching soccer and exploring Colorado.

 Noah Hirshorn '20

-Noah Hirshorn is a sophomore from Highlands Ranch, Colorado.
+Noah Hirshorn is a junior from Highlands Ranch, Colorado.
 At the moment, he is currently undeclared but plans on majoring in a STEM-related field.
 At CC, Noah is on the Men's Lacrosse Team and is an active member of the Early Scholars Tutoring Club.
 This past summer, Noah was the Head Lacrosse Coach of a local travel team, and took classes at a college in the Denver area.
 In his free time, you can find Noah hiking, camping, or stand-up paddle boarding.

 Britta Lam '20